 Each day thousands of Georgia State University students log on and enter the world of cyberspace.
-From blogs and chat rooms to online journals and e-mail, there are very few students who are not affected by the cyber world.
+From blogs and chat rooms to online journals and e-mail, there are very few students who are not affected by the Internet.

-Facebook.com and other online meeting areas (i.e., myspace.com and friendster.com) are all popular sites for students to visit and use to communicate with one another.
+Facebook and other forms of social media (e.g., Twitter and Instagram) are all popular sites for students to visit and use to communicate with one another.
 If used responsibly, these web destinations can be a productive way for students to interact with one another and connect with students from inside and outside the university.
-However, when used without discretion, these online interactions can leave students vulnerable to dangers that may lie in this vast space known as cyber land.
+However, when used without discretion, these online interactions can leave students vulnerable to dangers that may lie in the vast, unpredictable space that is the Web.

 Therefore, the Office of the Dean of Students has compiled a list of things that students should think about before embarking boldly into the world of Internet talk.
-Responsible use of cyber communication can lead to a safer Georgia State University community for everyone.
+Responsible use of web communication can lead to a safer Georgia State University community for everyone.

 - Avoid posting pictures that might cast you in a negative light.
-If you would not want the photo on the front page of a local newspaper, you probably shouldn’t have it on Facebook or other online sites.
+If you would not want the photo on the front page of a local newspaper, you probably shouldn’t have it on Facebook or other websites.